How to choose the best towels

 Check for these certifications on the product labels and packaging.

 - Egyptian cotton - 100% certified authentic Egyptian cotton.
-(Make sure that all the towel is Egyptian cotton.
-Some manufacturers skimp by using Egyptian cotton for the pile and a lower grade cotton for the base.)
+(Make sure that the whole towel is made from Egyptian cotton.
+Some manufacturers skimp by using Egyptian cotton for the towel pile and a lower grade cotton for the towel base.)

-- Oeko-Tex Standard 100 certification - verifies products have been tested for harmful toxins and chemicals.
+- Oeko-Tex Standard 100 certification - verifies the towel materials and manufacture has been tested for harmful toxins and chemicals.

 TOP TOWEL FAQS:

 What are the best quality towels to buy?

 scooms believe the best quality towels to buy are: 100% certified Egyptian cotton, zero twist pile, high 720 GSM, combed cotton, OEKO-TEX certified free from chemicals, with plastic free packaging, A towel loop is also handy.